Mississauga: Recreation

 Recreational clubs include the Mississauga Figure Skating Club, Mississauga Synchronized Swimming Association, Mississauga Canoe Club, Mississauga Scrabble Club, Don Rowing Club at Port Credit, International Soccer Club Mississauga, and the Mississauga Aquatic Club.
 There are over 481 parks and woodlands areas in Mississauga, with nearly 100 km of trails that users can traverse.
-Mississauga is home to many indoor playgrounds including Kids Time Family Fun Centre, KidSports indoor playground, and Laser Quest Centre.
+Mississauga is home to many indoor playgrounds, including Kids Time Family Fun Centre, KidSports indoor playground, and Laser Quest Centre.
 There are over 26 major indoor playgrounds in the city of Mississauga.

 Kariya Park, opened in 1992, is a Japanese garden located in the City Centre.
 It is named after Mississauga’s sister city, Kariya, Japan.

 Beaches

-Since 2016, Mississauga has made immense efforts to rehabilitate its Lakeshore, with collection of garbage occurring daily, and detailed water quality monitoring taking place to ensure a safe swimming environment.
+Since 2016, Mississauga has made immense efforts to rehabilitate its lakeshore, with collection of garbage occurring daily, and detailed water quality monitoring taking place to ensure a safe swimming environment.
 As of 2024, Mississauga has some of the most pristine beaches in the Greater Toronto Area, attracting tens of thousands of locals and tourists from all over.

 Within Mississauga, beaches are concentrated along the shore of Lake Ontario, with the notable exception of the Lake Aquitaine boardwalk.The most distinguished beaches are Jack Darling Memorial Park and RK McMillan Park, as well as St. Lawrence Park in Port Credit.

-The images in the collage, from top left to bottom right, are: Tall Oaks Park, The Shallows at St. Lawrence Park, Jack Darling Memorial Park, and Hiawatha Park.

 Sports

-Mississauga's Paramount Fine Foods Centre (formerly the Hershey Centre) is the city's main sports venue.
+The Mississauga Sports and Entertainment Centre (formerly the Hershey Centre and Paramount Fine Foods Centre) is the city's main sports venue.
 It is the home arena for the Raptors 905 of the NBA G League.
 The arena was originally built for Mississauga's first OHL team, the Mississauga Icedogs, before they moved to St. Catharines and became the Niagara IceDogs.
 The Steelheads are the rebranded Mississauga St. Michael's Majors who had moved from Toronto in 2007.
 The arena was formerly the home of the Mississauga MetroStars of the MASL.
 It formerly was the home arena for the Mississauga Power of the National Basketball League of Canada before the team dissolved in 2015 after the announcement of the Raptors 905.
-In 2018, Mississauga's City Council approved a motion to study the feasibility and business case for construction of a new stadium in Mississauga with the hope of gaining a new CPL Team.
+In 2018, Mississauga's City Council approved a motion to study the feasibility and business case for construction of a new stadium in Mississauga with the hope of gaining a new CPL team.